Microservices, Distributed Systems, Event-Driven Architecture, Data Consistency, Kafka

 Kafka-Based Saga Example

 Each service consumes from relevant topics and produces to its own topic.
-Correlation IDs embedded in events link related transactions across the saga workflow.
+Correlation IDs embedded in events link related transactions across the saga workflow, enabling distributed tracing and debugging.

 When implementing sagas with Kafka, visibility into event flows becomes critical.
 Streaming governance tools help teams monitor saga execution by visualizing event flows across topics, tracking correlation IDs, and identifying stuck or failed sagas through data lineage features.